hbapte/alx-react/0x05-react_state/README.md

-# AlX React Props
+# AlX React State

-## Contents
+### Contents

-- How to create react components using functions
-- how to reuse Components
+-  What the state of a component or a container is
+-  The lifecycle of a component
-- How to pass properties to components
+- How to modify a state and execute code in the right order
+- What a controlled component is
-- How to use fragments
+- How to use Forms in React
+- How to reuse smaller components, keep them pure, and lift  its state to principal containers
-- When to use a key to improve a loop's performance
+- The use of a React Hook and how to create one
+- How to test State changes with Enzyme

 ***